wacncontent/CustomizeTool/output/articles/storage/storage-dotnet-how-to-use-files.md

 ### Create a context for your storage account and key

 Now, create the storage account context.
 The context encapsulates the storage account name and account key.
-For instructions on copying your account key from the Azure portal, see [View, copy, and regenerate storage access keys](storage-create-storage-account.md#view-copy-and-regenerate-storage-access-keys).
+For instructions on copying your account key from the Azure Management Portal, see [View, copy, and regenerate storage access keys](/documentation/articles/storage-create-storage-account#view-copy-and-regenerate-storage-access-keys).

 Replace `storage-account-name` and `storage-account-key` with your storage account name and key in the following example.